semanticClimate/IPCC-Queries/src/statements.md

 ## Impact

-Many statements mention the impact they have.
-Statements can be annotated with the impact.
+Many facts mention the impact they have.
+Facts can be annotated with the impact.

 <sparql>impacts</sparql>